wet-boew/wet-boew-experimental/README.md

 Purpose
 -------
-This repository is experimental in nature to allow for the development community to experiment new concepts and features for future major iterations of WET.
+The purpose of this repository is to allow for the development community to experiment new concepts and features for future major iterations of WET.
+All the code in this repository is explorative in nature, and should not be viewed as official.

 Code Quality
 ------------